Literary festivals in Oxfordshire and beyond

 The Marlborough Literature Festival brings together some of the UK’s finest writers in this historic market town about 45 miles (a one-hour drive) from Oxford.
 The festival aims to celebrate the best writing in all its forms and demonstrate that books, and reading, can bring people together, whatever their views.

-With an exciting mix of live and online events - author talks, workshops, performances, visits and competitions - the 2021 festival programme includes established names in fiction as well as new and emerging writers.
+With an exciting mix of live and online events - author talks, workshops, performances, visits and competitions - the 2022 festival programme will include established names in fiction as well as new and emerging writers.
 There is something for all ages, including fiction, non-fiction, poetry and the annual Big Town Read.

 Established in 1949, The Times Cheltenham Literature Festival is one of the oldest literary events in the world.
 For ten days every Autumn, Cheltenham is transformed into a literary lover’s dream as it welcomes over 600 of the world’s finest writers, actors, politicians, poets and opinion formers - to help celebrate the joy of the written word.

 Cheltenham Literature Festival is part of Cheltenham Festivals – a charity delivering a pioneering year-round educational programme culminating in four internationally-acclaimed Jazz, Science, Music and Literature Festivals.
 Cheltenham Festivals creates experiences that bring joy, spark curiosity, connect communities and inspire change.

 London Literature Festival

 There’s always a heavy-weight line-up of the biggest authors and speakers at the capital’s most talked-about literary festival of the year.
 Previous speakers have seen the likes of Hilary Clinton, Philip Pullman, and Tom Hanks take to the stage for individually ticketed events.
 This year’s festival reflects on what it means to be friends today.